sourcegraph/about/content/blogposts/blog-post-starter-pack.md

 ### `slug`

-Determine the URL for your post using the `slug`.
+Determine a unique URL for your post using the `slug`.
 For example, `slug: my-blog-post` will set the URL to `/blog/my-blog-post`.

 ### `author`